 The Accreditation Commission for Midwifery Education (ACME) for the basic certificate and graduate nurse-midwifery education programs for registered nurses.
 The ACME has been recognized by the U.S. Department of Education as a programmatic accrediting agency for nurse-midwifery education programs since 1982.
 Learn More

 The Commission on Accreditation of Healthcare Management Education (CAHME) for the master's program in health systems administration.
 CAHME serves the public good through promoting, evaluating, and improving the quality of graduate healthcare management education in the United States and Canada.
-CAHME is proud to be officially recognized by both the Department of Education and the Council for Higher Education Accreditation.
+CAHME is proud to be officially recognized by the Council for Higher Education Accreditation.
 CAHME is also a member of the Association of Specialized and Professional Accreditors (ASPA) and adheres to the ASPA Code of Good Practice.
 Learn More

 The Bachelor of Science in Nursing, Master of Science in Nursing and Doctor of Nursing Practice Programs at Georgetown University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202-887-6791).
 Learn More.